fogleman/sdf/README.md

 See the meshview [README](https://github.com/fogleman/meshview) for more complete installation instructions.

+On macOS you can just use the built-in Quick Look (press spacebar after selecting the STL file in Finder) in a pinch.

 # API

 In all of the below examples, `f` is any 3D SDF, such as: